 American Immigration Lawyers Association, Member (AILA), 2006 to present

 Lawyers Concerned for Lawyers (Minnesota’s Lawyers’ Assistance Program), Board of Directors, 2009 to 2012

 University of St. Thomas, School of Law, Adjunct Professor – Mentor Externship Program, 2012 to 2013

 Immigration columnist for Mshale, an African community newspaper in the Twin Cities, 2005 – 2013

 Certified life coach, yoga teacher and tai chi form instructor, who speaks, writes, and coaches individuals and groups on how to maximize their productivity and live and work purposefully.

-Presenter of Continuing Legal Education (CLE) courses on legal ethics, practice management, personal productivity, work/life integration, stress mastery, and other related topics.
+Presenter of Continuing Legal Education (CLE) courses on legal ethics, law practice management, personal productivity, work/life integration, wellness, stress mastery, and other related topics.

 Juris Doctor degree – William Mitchell College of Law, St. Paul, Minnesota.
 Dyan was a member of the William Mitchell Law Review, a lead member of the William Mitchell Trial Advocacy Team, and a scholarship recipient for her high academic credentials.

 Master of Arts degree in Human Resources & Industrial Relations – Curtis L. Carlson School of Management, University of Minnesota.
 Dyan was awarded a fellowship for her academic achievement.